Red Rock Pass Program

 Grand Annual Red Rock Pass $45 twelve consecutive months

 The Grand Annual hangtag pass includes access to fee sites and concessionaire-fee sites: Call of the Canyon, Crescent Moon Ranch, and Grasshopper Point.
-It is sold only at the concessionaire-fee sites and visitor centers.
+It is sold only at the concessionaire-fee sites and the Sedona Chamber of Commerce.
 The Grand Annual is only available as a hangtag; it does not include access to state parks.

 America The Beautiful - Federal Recreational Lands Pass Includes access to fee sites.
 However, it does not include entry to concessionaire-fee sites: Beaver Creek, Call of the Canyon, Crescent Moon Ranch, Grasshopper Point, and state parks.